Skip to content

 • supporting independence.

-Our Autism Learning programme is age specific (3-8yrs, 9-14yr or 14-19yrs) so please look out for the programme suited to your child or young person.
+Our Autism Learning programme is age specific so please look out for the programme best suited to your child or young person.

 Locations change each term to make the programme accessible across the region.
-This January the programme for parents and carers of children age 3-8yrs is in South Liverpool, age 9-13yrs is online, age 14-19 is in Sefton.
+This coming term the programme for parents and carers of children

 Post Diagnosis Autism Coaching

-For young people aged 11-19 who have received an Autism diagnosis, whose parents or carers are engaged with ADDvanced Solutions Community Network, we can offer 1:1 coaching support to help them to understand their diagnosis
+For young people aged 11-19 who have received an Autism diagnosis, whose parents or carers are engaged with ADDvanced Solutions Community Network, we can offer 1:1 coaching support to help them to understand their diagnosis, build strategies to manage their challenges and feel positive about the future.

 Learning Workshops